-Since 2015, the United States Bankruptcy Courts have offered a Mortgage Modification Mediation Program.
+Since 2015, the United States Bankruptcy Courts in Nevada have offered a Mortgage Modification Mediation Program.
 The foreclosure mediation process allows you to continue to pause the foreclosure process while entering into an alternative way to resolve mortgage disputes.
 Mediation involves you and your mortgage lender sitting down with seasoned mediators in an effort to come to an agreement on how you can stay in your home and meet your obligations.

 The Mortgage Modification Mediation Program is available to anyone that has filed for protection under Chapter 13.
 It can also be used in any case involving real property like a home or office building.
 For many, the mediation process is preferable because it is more flexible than a formal court proceeding and is less expensive than an expensive foreclosure trial.

 During the course of the mediation, the mediators will facilitate a discussion on all of your available options.
 This can include the possibility of a loan modification, a short sale, or a deed in lieu of foreclosure.